Daph1986/Postfly-business-card-creator/README.md

 ### Others

-+ Adobe Photoshop: to resize the images and provide the images of arrows, ect. where necessary (for example the README.md images).
++ Adobe Photoshop: to resize the images and provide the images of arrows, ect. where necessary (for example the README images).
 + Adobe Illustrator: to adjust the business cards templates.
 + Adobe InDesign to make a favicon.
 + VSCode: to write the code in.